bmad-sim/GTPSA.jl/README.md

 f = sin(5+x1)*cos(x2)
 ```

 `f` itself is a TPSA.
-Note that scalars do not need to be defined as a TPSA when writing expressions.
+Note that scalars do not need to be defined as TPSAs when writing expressions.
 Running `print(f)` then gives the output

 ```
          :  R, NV =   2, MO = 12